 Carson-Newman University is pleased to announce its upcoming on-site evaluation of the baccalaureate degree in nursing, master’s degree in nursing and post-graduate FNP certificate program by the Commission on Collegiate Nursing Education (CCNE).
 The evaluation is scheduled for November 1-3, 2023.
 Prior to the campus visit, the Department of Nursing invites all stakeholders to submit comments to CCNE.
 Comments should be submitted by Oct.
 11, 2023, and directed to email@example.com.
 Thank you for your participation and support.

-A graduate degree is an investment in your future, and we want to equip you to succeed.• As a graduate student at Carson-Newman you’ll receive access to the full Microsoft Office suite.• Graduate students enrolled in at least 4.5 credit hours qualify to apply for federal financial aid.
-If you qualify, you can borrow up to $20,500 per year, which is more than enough to cover the total program cost.• You’ll be assigned a personal faculty advisor, who will help draft a course plan tailored to your specific goals.
+A graduate degree is an investment in your future, and we want to equip you to succeed.• As a graduate student at Carson-Newman you’ll receive a program tailored to support and meet the needs of busy healthcare professionals.• A proven program with high evaluation scores, equipping you to take the next step in your career.• Doctoral students enrolled in at least 4.5 credit hours qualify to federal financial aid, up to $20,500 per year!

-Our Office of Financial Aid is available to guide you through the many options available to graduate students at Carson-Newman.
+Our Office of Financial Aid is available to guide you through the many options available to DNP students at Carson-Newman.